 - Prepare a CSV file with the data you want to import, with each row representing one Concept or entity in your Data Graphs Dataset

-- Create a Concept schema in a Dataset where Concept properties can be mapped to the the data in your CSV column
+- Create a Concept schema in a Dataset where Concept properties can be mapped to the data in your CSV column

 - Your CSV does not need column headers, but this can help

-- Column headers do not need to match the property names in the Concept schema, but if they do, Data Graphs will match them automatically, if they do not, you can match them yourself.
+- Column headers do not need to match the property names in the Concept schema, but if they do, Data Graphs will match them automatically.
+If they do not, you can match them yourself

 - Each row in the CSV represents one Concept in Data Graphs, but you can import rows from one CSV file into multiple Concept types if you have a column in the CSV that identifies the Concept type of the row (eg Person, Organization etc)

-- You can match columns to relationship properties if the column contains identifiers of Concepts you have either already imported or are planning to import.
+- You can match columns to relationship properties if the column contains identifiers of Concepts that you have either already imported or are planning to import.

 - Data Graphs allows for "eventual consistency" – you can import links to other Concepts either before or after the linked Concepts are imported.

-- Importing handles subclassing - If you import linked data where the target (linked) Concepts are of subclasses of the relationship you can either choose the type of linked Concept when you map your columns, or use a different column in the CSV as a type discriminator.
+- Importing handles subclassing.
+If you import linked data where the target (linked) Concepts are of subclasses of the relationship you can either choose the type of linked Concept when you map your columns, or use a different column in the CSV as a type discriminator.

 Importing a simple CSV

 The following example demonstrates how to import a simple CSV where all the rows are mapped to a single Concept type.
-In this example we import a CSV of countries, where each row represents one Country, and the identifier's are the 2-character ISO codes.
+In this example we import a CSV of countries, where each row represents one Country, and the identifiers are the 2-character ISO codes.

 Step 1: Prepare the CSV and schema, and upload the file

-Our CSV is structured like this:
+Our CSV is structured as follows: